 3. paste

-command does the opposite of cut
+The paste command does the opposite of cut.
+Rather than extracting

 a column of text from a file, it adds one or more columns of text to a